BENJAMIN HOWARD BAKER

 In football Howard Baker, a Liverpudlian (he was born close to Anfield in 1892), started out as a centre-half playing for Marlborough Old Boys of Liverpool, Liverpool Balmoral and Northern Nomads.
-He was considered good enough to be selected for England amateur trials whilst playing for Blackburn Rovers.
+He was considered good enough to be selected as an outfield player to take part in England amateur trials whilst playing for Blackburn Rovers.

 High-jumper